MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_sequence.rst

 **iter**
    A *method* :literal:`([rng], [ntrn], [dir])` returning an iterator over the sequence elements.
 The optional range is determined by
    :meth:`:range_of(rng, [dir])`, optionally including :literal:`ntrn` turns (default: :const:`0`).
 The optional direction :literal:`dir` specifies the forward :const:`1`
    or the backward :const:`-1` direction of the iterator.
-If :literal:`rng` is not provided and the ?sequence? is cycled, the *start* and *end* indexes are determined by :literal:`:index_of(self.__cycle)`.
+If :literal:`rng` is not provided and the mtable is cycled, the *start* and *end* indexes are determined by :literal:`:index_of(self.__cycle)`.
 When used with a generic :literal:`for` loop, the iterator returns at each element: its index, the element itself, its :math:`s`-position over the running loop and its signed length depending on the direction.